Code of Ethics

 e).
 Foster personal spiritual and professional growth to enthusiastically work as servants in our communities.

 f).
-Foster a greater sense of community within our churches to welcome those who may otherwise feel unwelcome, whether for socioeconomic, age, race, or disability issues.
+Foster a great sense of community within our churches to welcome those who may otherwise feel unwelcome, whether for socioeconomic, age, race, or disability issues

 g).
 Comply with federal and state statutes regarding duty to report, duty to protect, and duty to warn.

 i).
 Combat unjust discrimination based on age, gender, religion, race, color, disability, sexual orientation.

 j).
 Advocate for social justice and the common good.

 k).
 We respect the rights of others to hold values, attitudes, and opinions that differ from our own.